nhnaahid/skillup-client/README.md

 7. **Feedback Section**
     - Users can provide feedback on courses and platform functionality.
-    - Helps in continuous improvement based on user input.

 8. **Responsive Design**
     - Mobile-friendly design ensuring accessibility on all devices.